veljad/LostWallets/README.md

 ## How to search for a password
 Download the latest version of hashcat [**here**](https://github.com/hashcat/hashcat/releases)</br>
 An example of using masks in hashcat is [**here**](https://cheatsheet.haax.fr/passcracking-hashfiles/hashcat_cheatsheet/)</br>
-The hashes of the passwords from all wallets is in the file [hash.txt](https://github.com/phrutis/LostWallets/blob/main/hash.txt) (Update 06.06.2022)</br>
+The hashes of the passwords from all wallets is in the file [hash.txt](https://github.com/phrutis/LostWallets/blob/main/hash.txt) Update 07.06.2022</br>
 Look for the password from all wallets at once, so you will be more likely to find</br>

 ## Example of starting a search